kunaljs-sudo/HotelManagementAggregatorApp/README.md

 Usage -

-1. To build the repository -
+- To build the repository -

   From the repository root,

-1. run `./gradlew clean build -x test`run the build to create executable jar.
+  - run command in terminal `./gradlew clean build -x test` to create executable jar.
 The jar will be located inside build directories

+## Port Used

+To run the server defined port is **8081**

 ## Authentication with Spring Security